DiODeProject/MuMoT/docs/source/development.rst

    Package versions (``setup.py``) and the version info in rendered Sphinx docs are automatically set using this variable.
+Ensure that the version number uses only digits, to comply with PyPI naming restrictions.

    Don't forget to: ::